Sony Xperia V: Hardware

 The phone has a capacitive touchscreen display that measures 4.3 inches with a resolution of 1280 x 720 pixels at 342 ppi equipped with Sony's Mobile BRAVIA Engine 2 which enhances the display of the device.
 It is capable of displaying 16,777,216 colours and supports multitouch.
 The camera of the device has 13 megapixels capable of 16 times digital zoom with Sony's Exmor R for low light capturing.

 It is capable of video recording at 1080p HD and also video calling.
 The phone also features a VGA front-facing camera with 0.3 megapixels.
 The device has a 1.5 GHz Dual-core Qualcomm Snapdragon processor with 1 GiB RAM, internal storage of 8 GiB and an external slot for storage expansion up to 64 GiB.

 The device is also NFC (Near Field Communication) enabled which can be used with Xperia SmartTags, or for low value financial transactions, as NFC becomes more widespread in use, with the appropriate applications from Google Play.
 The device also features a micro USB connector with USB on the Go support It also has a scratch-resistant and shatterproof glass.
 Despite being equipped with a user-replaceable battery, the Xperia V has a dust- (IP5X) and water-resistant (IPX5/7) rating, similar to the Sony Xperia acro S.

 Software

-The phone is released with Sony's Android 4.0 Ice Cream Sandwich integrated with Facebook and the Entertainment Network, allowing users to access Music & Video Unlimited.
+The phone was released with Sony's Android 4.0 Ice Cream Sandwich integrated with Facebook and the Entertainment Network, allowing users to access Music & Video Unlimited.
 Other than that, the device also has the Walkman music player with a manual equalizer and is DLNA certified.

-The operating system can be upgraded to version 4.3 Jellybean from 29 January (see bottom of page), with it being the final version and no Android version 4.4 KitKat being released for Xperia V.
+The operating system can be upgraded to Android 4.3 "Jelly Bean" from 29 January (see bottom of page), with it being the final version and no Android version 4.4 KitKat being released for Xperia V.

-Though Sony did not release any software updates after Jellybean 4.3, they have always been supporting open source nature of Android; as a result, there are lot of ROMs available.
-Recently it also received Lollipop-based ROMSs which include cyanogenmod ,paranoid android thanks to developers at XDA.
+Though Sony did not release any software updates after Jellybean 4.3, they have always been supporting of the open source nature of Android; as a result, there are lots of ROMs available.
+In 2017 it also received Lollipop-based ROMSs which include cyanogenmod ,paranoid android thanks to developers at XDA.

+Known issues

+Early firmware possessed an issue where the display failed to turn on when waking the device from sleep mode, requiring hardware service or a software patch released on November 28, 2012.

+A corporate-oriented model in black was introduced in April 2013, and the device received a major Android 4.1 operating system upgrade on May 16, 2013.
+Although the OS update was temporarily suspended on June 21, 2013, due to firmware bugs, distribution was officially resumed on July 3, 2013.